javiersoriano/sentinel-training/Modules/Module-3-Analytics-Rules.md

 ### Exercise 3: Review Fusion Rule (Advanced Multistage Attack Detection)

 Fusion rule is a unique kind of detection rule.
-With fusion rule Azure Sentinel can automatically detect multistage attacks by identifying combinations of anomalous behaviors and suspicious activities That are observed at various stages of the kill-chain.
+With Fusion rule, Azure Sentinel can automatically detect multistage attacks by identifying combinations of anomalous behaviors and suspicious activities That are observed at various stages of the kill-chain.

-In this exercise we will learn how to distinguish and review Azure Sentinel **fusion rule** in Azure Sentinel.
+In this exercise we will learn how to distinguish and review **Fusion rule** in Azure Sentinel.

 1. In the analytics page rule template tab, use the **Rule Type** filter and select **Fusion**